mantidproject/mantid/docs/source/interfaces/ISIS Reflectometry.rst

 interface, monitoring will continue running in the backgroud.
 You can cancel the `MonitorLiveData` algorithm from the *Algorithm progress* dialog.

-If the `MonitorLiveData` algorithm stops for any reason, e.g. due to a change in the data size, then it will automatically be re-started.
+Note that the `MonitorLiveData` may stop if it encounters an error, e.g. due to a change in the data size, and will need to be manually re-started from the GUI.

 Live data monitoring has some additional requirements:
 - EPICS support must be installed in Mantid.
 Tthis is included by default on